AguaClara/HFFVFDC/Manual.md

 **25L/s to 100 L/s** : 8 inch tee and 6 inch slider pipe and float

 ####Active Length
 The active length is a variable that the team used to represent the length of pipe exposed in the tee at a given time.
-This length is space available to fill with holes.
+This length is the space available to fill with holes.
 Because all possibly exposed holes will begin inside of the pipe, half of the slider pipe will be covered in holes and the other half will be solid.
 This length is the active length.
 The active length is roughly 1/3 the overall height of the distribution tank.

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/New%20DIstribution%20Tank.png?raw=true" height= 800></center>
 <p>